Softeq/XToolkit.RestHttpClient/README.md

 ![alt text](https://github.com/Softeq/Softeq.XToolkit.RestHttpClient/blob/master/clientServer.png?raw=true)

-An easy to use library providing some advanced api to use http client for your mobile projects.
+An easy to use library providing some advanced api to use http client and some extensions for your mobile projects.

 ## Table of Contents